-America’s original chocolate chip cookie recipe is over 75 years old.
+America’s original chocolate chip cookie recipe is more than 75 years old.
 A Massachusetts woman named Ruth Wakefield owned the popular Toll House Inn that featured home-style cooking.
 It's believed that she decided to develop a special cookie to serve alongside her dishes of ice cream.
-Wakefield chopped up some chocolate and add it to the dough, thinking that the entire cookie would come out chocolate.
+Wakefield chopped up some chocolate and added it to the dough, thinking that the entire cookie would come out chocolate.
 Instead, she discovered that the chocolate remained chips and didn’t distribute throughout the dough as they baked.
 The chocolate chip cookie was born.

 Its popularity soared, especially after many households in Massachusetts with soldiers overseas in World War II sent their loved ones care packages containing tins of chocolate chip cookies.
 The soldiers shared them with their fellow servicemen from around the country.
 When they returned home after the war, everyone wanted more of that great cookie from Massachusetts.

 In 1939, Ruth Wakefield gave the Nestlé company rights to use her cookie recipe and the Toll House name for the bargain price of one dollar.
 However, she did receive free chocolate for life.